Cloud-Native-Platform-Engineering/cnpe-community/website/content/en/initiatives/platform-as-a-product/index.md

 ---
 title: "Platform as a Product"
-description: "Description for Platform as a Product"
+description: "The Platform as a Product (PaaP) Initiative advances Product Thinking in platform engineering by treating internal platforms as products and platform users as customers, through research, content, and community discussions."
 type: initiatives
 url: initiatives/platform-as-a-product
 ---